SPET-PV/NewPy/README.md

-# PythonSetup
+# NewPy

 The newpy project setup automates the initialization process for new Python projects via Bash, facilitating the creation of essential project structures and configurations.
-This script expedites the start of Python projects for developers.

 ## Table of Contents
   - [Overview](#overview)